 From Knoxville, take I-40 East.
 Exit on U.S. Highway 11W (Rutledge Pike) and go north and east on Rutledge Pike.
 After about 10 miles, look for the “House Mountain State Park” sign on the right side of the highway and then turn left on Idumea Road.
 Turn left on Hogskin Road.
-The entrance is less than a mile on the right.
-For more information, please visit http://www.knoxcounty.org/parks/pdfs/housemtn.pdf
+The entrance is less than a mile on the right. more information

 The half-mile Howard Pinkston Greenway begins at French Memorial Park, 7752 Martin Mill Pike, and connects the park to the Howard Pinkston branch library, and Bonny Kate Elementary School.
 Parking is available at the park and the school.

-has over 5 miles of natural trails for hiking and mountain biking.
+I.C.
+King Park has over 5 miles of natural trails for hiking and mountain biking.
 Parking is available at the park entrance at 3440 Alcoa Highway.
 Trail Map

 The Concord Cove Loop, at 11808 Northshore Drive, is .75 mile and circles the park.
 Parking is available.
 Trail Map

 The Ten Mile Creek Greenway begins at Knox County's Walker Springs Park, 700 Kidder Lane, where a .3 mile trail leads to Ten Mile Creek.
 From there, a .7 mile trail continues east to Gallaher View Road where it connects to the city’s Cavet Station Greenway.
 Westbound, the .9 mile paved trail leads to Bridgewater Road and continues to the I-40 underpass where it connects again to a city greenway that ends at Peters Road.
 Parking is available at Walker Springs Park and at the trail head on Peters Road.